Aged Care Services FAQ

 The RAD is guaranteed by the government and (the balance) returned to the resident or his or her estate when the resident leaves care.

 If the resident has low means, the resident may qualify for a supported bed.
+The term ‘low means’ is defined in the aged care legislation.
 If you have assets below the relevant thresholds, you will not be required to pay any bond (called an Accommodation Payment or Accommodation Contribution) at all unless you have an independent income source other than your pension.
 As at the date of publishing this article, the relevant asset thresholds are:

 The amount you pay towards your accommodation (whether you are paying nothing or something to begin with) changes with the resident’s financial situation whilst the resident remains in care .